Identifying Chemicals Through Dimensionality Reduction

 \section{Abstract}

-Civilizations have tried to make drinking water safe to consume for thousands of years.
-The process of determining water contaminants has evolved with the complexity of the contaminants due to pesticides and heavy metals.
-The routine procedure to determine water safety is to use targeted analysis which searches for specific substances from some known list; however, we do not explicitly know which substances should be on this list.
-Before experimentally determining which substances are contaminants, how do we answer the sampling problem of identifying all the substances in the water?
-Here, we present an approach that builds on the work of Jaanus Liigand et al., which used non-targeted analysis that conducts a broader search on the sample to develop a random-forest regression model, to predict the names of all the substances in a sample, as well as their respective concentrations[1].
-This work utilizes techniques from dimensionality reduction and linear decompositions to present a more accurate model using data from the European Massbank Metabolome Library to produce a global list of chemicals that researchers can then identify and test for when purifying water.
+The process of determining contaminants in sources of water has evolved with the complexity of the contaminants due to pesticides and heavy metals.
+The routine procedure to determine whether a sample of water is safe to consume is \emph{targeted analysis} which searches for specific substances from some known list; however, as any such list of contaminants grows in structural complexity, any such list is, unfortunately, non-exhaustive: we do not explicitly know which substances should be on this list.
+This raises the following fundamental issue: before experimentally determining which substances are contaminants, how do we answer the sampling problem of identifying all the substances in the water?
+Here, we present an approach that builds on the work of \citet{kruvequantification}, which uses non-targeted analysis by developing a random-forest regression model to predict the chemical formulas of each molecule in a sample, as well as their respective concentrations.
+This work utilizes techniques from dimensionality reduction and linear decompositions to present a more accurate unsupervised model using data from the European Massbank Metabolome Library \citep{oberacher:hal-01410982} to identify chemical formulas in new samples.

 \keywords{Dimensionality Reduction \and Identifying Chemicals \and Non-Negative Matrix Factorization \and Mass Spectra \and Principal Component Analysis \and Convolutional Filters \and Spectral Identification}